emrgnt-cmplxty/automata/automata/docs/core/llm/providers/open_ai_agent_tool_builder.rst

 ======================

-``OpenAIAgentToolBuilder`` is an abstract class for building tools for agents.
-It provides a base class for creating ``AgentToolBuilder`` implementations that work with agents that use OpenAI APIs (e.g., GPT-3).
+``OpenAIAgentToolBuilder`` is an abstract class for building tools for providers.
+It provides a base class for creating ``AgentToolBuilder`` implementations that work with providers that use OpenAI APIs (e.g., GPT-3).

 Overview